rbreeze/portfolio/src/markdown/internship.md

-# Gallery Walk Presentation
+# A Summer at Intuit

+13 August 2020

 [My Argo Issues and Pull Requests](https://github.com/pulls?q=author%3Arbreeze+repo%3Aargoproj%2Fargo+repo%3Aargoproj%2Fargo-cd+sort%3Acreated-asc)

 # INTRO

-My name is [Remington](https://breeze.software), and I’m a software engineering intern working on the [Argo Project](https://argoproj.github.io).
+My name is [Remington](https://breeze.software), and I’m a software engineering intern working on the [Argo Project](https://argoproj.github.io) at Intuit.

 I’m a Computer Science masters student at CSU Chico, which is about 2 hours north of Sacramento in Northern California.
 In addition to my career interests I like to run long distance and draw.